Let's connect VPN between AWS and home NW (RTX1100)

 AWS Management Console -> VPC -> Customer Gateway -> Create Customer Gateway

-Set the name as desired.
-For routing, select "Dynamic" because we will use BGP as the routing protocol this time.
-Leave the BGP ASN at the default of 65000.
-For the IP address, enter the public IP address of your home NW.
+Set the name as you like.
+Select "Dynamic" for routing since we will be using BGP as the routing protocol this time.
+Leave the BGP ASN as the default 65000.
+Enter the public IP address of your home network as the IP address

 Setting up a VPN connection